riverford/durable-ref/README.md

 ### Memory (`mem`)

-in-memory storage based on a singleton ConcurrentHashMap.
+in-memory storage based on a global ConcurrentHashMap.
+Useful for testing.

 ### File (`file`)